Tornado outbreak of April 6–8, 2006: Meteorological synopsis

 The outbreak was caused by a powerful low pressure system over the Midwest that produced a powerful cold front, which tracked eastward across the South and combined with warm air from the Gulf of Mexico to form severe thunderstorms; with activity concentrated on April 7.

 The National Weather Service's Storm Prediction Center issued a high risk for severe weather for both April 6 and 7, forecasting favorable conditions for an extremely strong tornado outbreak on both days.
+The High Risk in effect for April 7 was first introduced in the 1730 UTC Day 2 Outlook on April 6, making it the first of only three days for which a Day 2 High Risk has been issued (subsequently occurring for April 14, 2012 and March 15, 2025).

 However, activity was not as intense as expected on April 6; only 12 tornadoes were confirmed, most of which were in Kansas.
 Several were damaging, but only a few injuries and no deaths were reported.
 The reason for the relatively modest level of activity was due to a more stable than expected air mass that day over the region, with lower dew points and less wind shear, despite the absence of a cap (which would have otherwise allowed a much larger outbreak).

 Conditions changed the next day in the South as the system moved eastward, with the cold front entering a more conducive environment.
 The increased wind shear, combined with the high temperatures and humidity levels, produced tornadoes beginning late that morning and continuing throughout the day into the overnight hours.
-At 2000z, the NWS issued the highest risk possible for tornadoes, a 60% risk.
+At 2000z, the NWS issued the highest risk possible for tornadoes, as well as the only time it has ever been issued, a 60% risk.
 By the day's end, a total of 48 tornadoes developed.
 Several of them caused significant damage and loss of life.
 The worst tornadoes hit Middle Tennessee, where 10 people died.
 In addition to the tornadoes, there were reports of hail as large as softballs, powerful microbursts and straight-line winds, and local flooding.
 Extensive damage was also reported in the northern suburbs of Atlanta, Georgia, when storms developed there overnight into the early morning of April 8.

 Despite a lower risk of activity on April 8, severe weather continued in Alabama, South Carolina, and Georgia — mostly in the early morning hours, with another 13 tornadoes reported before the outbreak finally ended as the system moved offshore into the Atlantic Ocean.

 Over the three-day period, 73 tornadoes were confirmed, though the high number of overall tornadoes disguises the fact that most were weak F0 or F1 tornadoes.